consumer-reports-innovation-lab/thedigitalstandard.org/src/_case-studies/mental-health-apps.md

 // ------------------- chart data -------------------

-var chartQuestions = ["Is it clear who your data is shared with in the privacy policy?","Does the app share data ONLY with companies named in the privacy policy?","Does the policy define a right to delete your data?","Can you easily delete your data through the app?","Does the app ask permission before using your data for research?","Can you opt-out of research?"];
+var chartQuestions = ["Is it clear who your data is shared with in the privacy policy?","Does the app share data ONLY with companies named in the privacy policy?","Does the policy define a right to delete your data?","Can you easily delete your data through the app?","Does the app ask permission before using your data for research?","Can you opt out of research?"];
 var chartPlatforms = ["7 Cups","BetterHelp","MindDoc","Sanity & Self","Talkspace","Wysa","Youper"];
 var chartEntry = new Array();